 Recently, however, I have begun to appreciate the "red lights" in my life.
 Let me explain.

 I first pondered this while nursing a baby.
 I am ashamed to say that in the beginning, I was frustrated at having to sit down and do nothing else but feed the baby.
 Some women are blessed to be able to read, etc. while nursing, but I am not physically capable of doing so.
 Let's just say that my situation requires two hands and total attention.
 At first I felt annoyed.
 However, I gradually learned to love and then to anticipate my alone time with each child.
 We shared quiet moments of gazing at one another.
-It was if the whole world stopped spinning for just that sweet time.
+It was as if the whole world stopped spinning for just that sweet time.
 Of course, it never lasted long as the toddlers always found just the right contraband activity while mom was occupied.
 But I wouldn't trade that time.
 I learned the value of a "red light."

 Generally speaking, moms are multi-taskers (I help with homework while cooking, I mediate fights while scrubbing toilets).
 However, when it comes to really meaningful stuff, I have to be focused.